 Deep in the woods surrounding the house, the moss and fern tradition continues.

-Closer to home, Martha planted these antique cement goat troughs with varieties of moss from the adjacent forest.
+Closer to home, Martha planted these antique cement troughs with varieties of moss from the adjacent forest.

 A pair of glazed terra cotta sphinxes, designed by Emile Muller, stand guard at the entrance to the living room.

 This sculpture by Aristide Maillol, called La Riviere, rests on a luxuriant terrace that Martha converted into a moss garden.